Information for the Ogose Plum Blossom Festival and Ogose Bairin (plum blossom grove).

-Cost: The price is going up 100 yen to 400 yen per adult in 2023.
+Cost: The price went up 100 yen to 400 yen per adult in 2023.
 Children over 12 years old also have to pay in.
-Mini steam locomotive cost is going up in 2024 from 200 to 300 yen per ride for anyone over two years old.
+The Mini steam locomotive cost is going up in 2024 from 200 to 300 yen per ride for anyone over two years old.
 Children under two can ride for free, but must have an adult accompany them.
 Parking costs 500 yen.

 Phone Number: 049-292-3121